eclipse-rdf4j/rdf4j/site/content/documentation/getting-started/index.md

 {{< / highlight >}}

 On lines 16-22 we create our SPARQL CONSTRUCT-query.
 The only real difference is line 18, where we use a CONSTRUCT-clause (instead of the SELECT-clause we saw previously).
 Line 24 turns the query string into a prepared Query object.
-Since the result of a CONSTRUCT-query is a set of RDF statements (in other words: a graph), RDF4J calls such a query a {javadoc}query/GraphQuery.html[GraphQuery], and its result a {javadoc}query/GraphQueryResult.html[GraphQueryResult].
+Since the result of a CONSTRUCT-query is a set of RDF statements (in other words: a graph), RDF4J calls such a query a {{< javadoc "GraphQuery" "query/GraphQuery.html" >}}, and its result a {{< javadoc "GraphQueryResult" "query/GraphQueryResult.html" >}}.

 On line 28 and further we execute the query and iterate over the result.
-The main difference with previous examples is that this time, the individual solutions in the result are {javadoc}model/Statement.html[Statements].
+The main difference with previous examples is that this time, the individual solutions in the result are {{< javadoc "Statements" "model/Statement.html" >}}.

 As with SELECT-queries, there are a number of variations on how you execute a CONSTRUCT-query and process the result.
 We'll show some of these variations here, and we recommend that you try them out by modifying code example 14 in your own editor and executing the modified code, to see what happens.